 The Basílica de San Isidoro

 The Basílica de San Isidoro is a grand caramel-coloured old church and collegiate college sitting at the edge of the Old Town.
-It was consecrated in 1063 and comprises a Royal Pantheon, covered in stunning colourful frescoes; an Oriental and Biblical Museum; and a collegiate library.
+It was consecrated in 1063 and comprises a Royal Pantheon, covered in stunning colorful frescoes; an Oriental and Biblical Museum; and a collegiate library.
 As well as these, the collegiate is also a beautiful luxury hotel, where you can dine in among the ancient cloisters and look down on the fountain-filled courtyard from your bedroom.

 Gaudí’s Casa Botines